cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/tensorflow_model_defition.md

 The relation between tag and signature_def is that a tag is associated with a specific version or variant of a saved model, while a signature_def defines the input and output tensors of that model.
 When loading a saved model, you can specify the tag to load a specific version, and once loaded, you can access the signature_def to understand the model's input and output tensor specifications.

-Q: what is the difference between classification, prediction, and regression api in tensorflow?
+# what is the difference between classification, prediction, and regression api in tensorflow?

 In TensorFlow, the terms "classification," "prediction," and "regression" refer to different types of machine learning tasks.
 Here's a brief explanation of each: